 Take a dip during the day at Kota Beach to cool off and enjoy the idyllic scenes that this beach in Cebu North has to offer!

 There are a few oceanside resorts and beach bars dotted along Kota Beach serving up cold brews and delicious meals.

-Apart from that, there isn’t a whole lot more to do on Kota Beach than go swimming in the ocean, lay in a hammock underneath the coconut palms or read a book by the beach.
+Apart from that, there isn’t a whole lot more to do on Kota Beach than go swimming in the ocean, lay in a hammock underneath the coconut palms, or read a book by the beach.

 Kota Beach really is one of the best beaches in Cebu and I highly recommend adding this epic spot to your Bantayan Island itinerary.

-See More ∼ 15 Awesome Things To Do In Bantayan
+See More → 15 Awesome Things To Do In Bantayan

 PARADISE BEACH BANTAYAN

-Paradise Beach Bantayan can be found on the southeastern coastline of Bantayan Island.
-Using Google Maps, simply type in Paradise Beach or Sandira Beach and this will direct you to the exact pin location.
+Using Google maps, simply type in Paradise Beach or Sandira Beach and this will direct you to the exact pin location.

 From the main hub of Sante Fe, it’s approximately a 15-minute drive or a 45-minute walk to Paradise Beach Cebu.